-- The Simpsons had an episode where Grandpa is staying at their place and borrowing their car for dates, annoying Homer to the point where he grounds Grandpa, who storms up to his room and starts blasting big band music.
+- The Simpsons has an episode where Grandpa is staying at the Simpsons' place and borrowing their car for dates, annoying Homer to the point where he grounds Grandpa, who storms up to his room and starts blasting big band music.
 Complete with Lampshade Hanging:

 Homer: He has to learn!
 Just like my father taught me!

 Homer: [beat] Cosmic.